 |Attorney, accountant, architect, real estate agency, doctor, dentist, daycare center, nursing home||None.
 These businesses are generally considered service providers (see paragraph above).
 Purchases are taxable||Office furniture, office equipment, office supplies, computer hardware and software, bandages, cotton balls, mouthwash, toothbrushes, toys, bedding, cleaning supplies, vacuum cleaners, appliances|

 1 These listings are intended as general guidelines and may not apply in every situation.
 Lists include examples only and are not complete.

-2 Auto-body repair and paint shops are encouraged to use an industry-specific resale certificate (Resale Certificate for the Auto Body Repair and Painting Industry).
+2 Auto-body repair and paint shops are encouraged to use an industry-specific resale certificate (CDTFA-230-A, Resale Certificate for the Auto Body Repair and Painting Industry).

 3 Contractors are generally considered the end users of equipment, tools, materials, and supplies they use in constructing real estate.
 In certain circumstances, contractors can be resellers of building materials.
 Please see publication 9, Construction and Building Contractors, for more information.

 Documenting and Reporting Sales